reusahn/Unity-Unreal-Interaction-Research/02_AR_based_Style_Transfer/Picasso/README.md

 # 🎨 Picasso – AR Self-Portrait Experiment
-*(AR-based Style Transfer Project – 2021)*
+*(AR-based Neural Style Transfer Collaboration – 2021 · with Junsoo Ha)*

 [← Back to main repository](https://github.com/reusahn/Unity-Unreal-Interaction-Research/tree/main)

 ---

 ## 🧩 Overview
-**Picasso** is an augmented reality experiment that reinterprets the human face through **neural style transfer** inspired by the paintings of **Pablo Picasso**.
+**Picasso** is an AR-based neural style transfer experiment that reinterprets the human face through the fragmented and abstract aesthetics of **Pablo Picasso’s paintings**.
-The project transforms the viewer’s live self-portrait into a **cubist and fragmented abstraction**, allowing users to experience how identity and artistic style interact in real time.
+Developed in collaboration with **Junsoo Ha**, the work transforms real-time camera input into a **cubist-inspired digital portrait**, turning the viewer’s own image into a living artwork.

-By combining AI-driven image synthesis with AR visualization, the work examines how technology can reconstruct self-perception—
+By blending AI training and AR visualization, the project explores how **machine perception redefines identity and authorship**—
-turning the camera into both a mirror and a painter’s brush.
+transforming the front-facing camera into both a **mirror and a painter’s brush**.
+Each stylized face is archived on a secondary display, where audience portraits form a collective visual timeline of machine-mediated self-expression.

 ---

 ## ⚙️ Technical Description
 - **Engine:** Unity
-- **Framework:** AR Foundation
+- **Framework:** AR Foundation (ARKit)
-- **Software:** Blender · Photoshop (for dataset preparation)
+- **Software:** Blender · Photoshop (dataset curation)
-- **Language:** C# · Python
+- **Languages:** C# · Python
-- **AI Model:** Neural Style Transfer (TensorFlow-trained, Unity Barracuda runtime)
+- **AI Model:** Custom Neural Style Transfer (TensorFlow → ONNX → Unity Barracuda)
-- **Hardware:** iPhone 12 (ARKit)
+- **Hardware:** iPhone 12 · MacBook Pro (training & deployment)

-- **Pipeline:**
+### 🧩 Pipeline
+1. **Dataset & Model Training:**
+   Selected **five Picasso paintings** representing distinct cubist and color phases.
-  1. Train a neural style transfer model on Picasso’s painting dataset using TensorFlow
+   Trained a neural style transfer model for ~1000 steps using TensorFlow, stabilizing the stylistic balance between abstraction and legibility.
+2. **Model Conversion:**
-  2. Convert the trained model into **ONNX** format and import via **Unity Barracuda**
+   Exported trained model as **ONNX** and executed it in Unity via **Barracuda GPU backend** for real-time inference.
-  3. Capture real-time facial input through AR Foundation (WebCamTexture → RenderTexture)
-  4. Apply style transformation in real time using GPU inference
-  5. Render stylized output as an AR overlay with gesture-based intensity control
+3. **Real-time Face Capture:**
+   Captured user’s face with **AR Foundation** (WebCamTexture → RenderTexture) and applied live style mapping.
+4. **Network & Archiving:**
+   Used **TCP socket communication** to stream stylized portraits to an external screen,
+   creating a **shared archive** of all captured self-portraits as a looping slideshow.
+5. **Performance Optimization:**
+   Implemented half-precision textures and reduced inference latency to **~20ms per frame**, enabling mobile AR fluency.

 ---

 ## 🧠 Artistic & Research Focus
-The project explores **the boundaries between identity, authorship, and perception** in the context of real-time AI.
+The project explores the **intersection of self-perception, artistic style, and neural translation**.
-By transforming one’s own face through cubist abstraction, **Picasso** questions how artistic style can reshape self-image and extend the idea of portraiture into computational form.
-It transforms the act of seeing into an act of painting—performed collaboratively between human and machine.
+By training on Picasso’s paintings and applying them to live faces, the work challenges traditional notions of **portraiture and authorship**—
+asking whether a machine can **interpret** rather than merely **replicate** art.

+The archived portraits form a **collective portrait of spectatorship**,
+inviting audiences to see themselves—and each other—through a machine’s reinterpretation of art history.

 ---